christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 - You can add any additional workflow logic, jobs, and steps as needed
 - The workflow can be triggered manually or via other triggers, but `workflow_dispatch` is required for orchestration
 - **Rate Limiting**: The GitHub webhook endpoint is protected by rate limiting to prevent abuse:
-  - Default: 100 requests per 60-second window
+  - Default: 100 requests per 1-minute window
   - Configurable via `RateLimiting:GithubWebhook` section in API `appsettings.json`
-  - Uses fixed window rate limiting with oldest-first queue processing
+  - Uses fixed window rate limiting (excess requests are rejected immediately by default)

 ---